-In 1903 controversial publisher and aspiring politician William Randolph Hearst married 22 year-old Millicent Willson, the daughter of George Willson and Hannah Murray Willson.
+In 1903 publisher and aspiring politician William Randolph Hearst married 22 year-old actress Millicent Willson, the daughter of George Willson and Hannah Murray Willson.
 Following in the footsteps of their father, a moderately successful vaudevillian, Millicent and her older sister Anita performed on the stage in 1897 as “bicycle girls” in Edward Rice’s The Girl from Paris at the Herald Square Theater on Broadway.
-The 16 year-old beauty caught the eye of the 34 year-old Hearst, a lonely bachelor and notorious stage-door Johnny at the time.
-The couple’s first dates were chaperoned by her sister Anita and after a lengthy courtship the couple married on April 28, 1903.
+The 16 year-old beauty caught the eye of the 34 year-old Hearst, a well known stage-door Johnny at the time.
+The couple’s first dates were chaperoned by her sister Anita, and after a lengthy courtship the couple married on April 28, 1903.

-Millicent Hearst is most distinguished for founding the Free Milk Fund for Babies in 1921.
-The fund provided free milk to the poor of New York City for decades.
-The Milk Fund sponsored many fund raising activities such as rodeos and boxing matches.
-Mrs. William Randolph Hearst hosted charitable fund raisers for a variety of causes including crippled children, unemployed girls, the New York Women’s Trade League, the Democratic National Committee, the Evening Journal – New York Journal Christmas Fund, and the Village Welfare of Port Washington.
-During the Depression Eleanor Roosevelt joined Millicent Hearst at many of these charitable events.
+Millicent Hearst is most distinguished for establishing the Free Milk Fund for Babies in 1921.
+It provided free milk to the poor of New York City for decades.
+Mrs. Hearst also hosted charitable fund raisers for a variety of causes including crippled children, unemployed girls, the New York Women’s Trade League, the Democratic National Committee, the Evening Journal – New York Journal Christmas Fund, and the Village Welfare of Port Washington.
+During the Depression, Eleanor Roosevelt joined Millicent Hearst at many of these charitable events.

 Millicent Willson Hearst, generous philanthropist and devoted mother, died on December 5, 1974, more than two decades after the death of her husband, William Randolph Hearst.
-She is buried at Woodlawn Cemetery.
-Long Island, New York.
+She is buried at Woodlawn Cemetery located in the Bronx, New York City.